fluidself/fluidself.org/_books/health-and-fitness/perfect-health-diet.md

 - Eat tropical plants but not their seeds.

-- Ruthlessly purge high-omega-6 foods--especially seed, bean, and grain oils such as soybean oil, corn oil, canola oil, and safflower oil--from your diet.
+- Ruthlessly purge high-omega-6 foods—especially seed, bean, and grain oils such as soybean oil, corn oil, canola oil, and safflower oil—from your diet.

 We recommend making fish, shellfish, and ruminant meats your principal meats, eaten five days of the week.
 Eat chicken and pork only occasionally for variety.

 Do not take fish oil capsules.
 Get your omega-3 fats from fish.

-**The Safe Fats: SaFA and MUFA**
+### The Safe Fats: SaFA and MUFA

 - Saturated and monounsaturated fats are safe to consume, even in large quantities.